marcielleal/sudoku_solver/README.md

+list-style-type:lower-roman;

 # Sudoku solver:
-This is
+This is a sudoku solver

 ## Compiling and Running
 i.
 To compile, enter "Make" on the root folder at a terminal